 Further underscoring the need for digital connectivity, Jan continued, “The technologies that impressed me most will connect the dots for people by increasing convenience and crossing previously siloed solutions.
 Convenience is the reason so many other technologies have been latched onto.
 Less siloed approaches are bridging the spectrums of mHealth, connected health, and the EHR.
 Walgreens’ keynote speech described their approach to build this through partnerships that make it convenient for people to make better purchasing choices, connect with exercise, and earn points.
 It’s moving people from only getting care in doctors’ offices to many areas in the rest of their lives.”

 Jitterbit Harmony with its low TCO and simplified approach to connectivity resonated with the Hospitals and Healthcare providers we spoke to throughout the conference.
 While the same old ETL and ESB vendors were in attendance this year, the outlook for those organizations given their recent leveraged buyouts was an elephant in the room.
-Attendees were not only open but eager to hear about more agile and simplified alternatives for connecting their applications and medical devices, especially since it could be accomplished by non-technical users.
+Attendees were not only open but eager to hear about more agile and simplified alternatives for connecting their applications, especially since it could be accomplished by non-technical users.
 This allows for off-loading the burden of maintaining the older, more complex ETL/ESB technologies from their IT departments.

 Attendees saw how an end to the “armies of consultants” and lengthy implementation times equates to a rapid ROI and savings for their organization: options they simply did not have or know about years back when HIMSS first began.